charlieto2022/interview-react/README.md

 ## Interview Tasks

 This test project is using react, next.js and chakra-ui.
 Please take a quick look at them if you are not familiar with them.
+Some part of the questions seems to be vague, which is intentional.
+You are expected to figure them out, however, feel free to ask any question you may have.

 Please fork this repo and complete the following tasks.